 Miss Antioch Pageant*

-The annual Miss, Jr. Miss and Little Miss Antioch Pageant is community service based and the winners act as representatives for the Village of Antioch, throughout Lake County and the State of Illinois.
+The annual Miss, Jr. Miss and Little Miss Antioch Pageant is community service based program where the winners act as representatives for the Village of Antioch, throughout Lake County and the State of Illinois.
 The pageant is held in June each year, at the Antioch High School Auditorium.
 Miss Antioch will receive scholarship money towards tuition for the college of her choice.
 She must be 16-22 years of age, have good academic standing, show community involvement, and have three references in order to be a contestant.
 Jr. Miss is for girls 11-14 and Little Miss is for girls 6-8.
 Specific rules and regulations are included in the application for the Pageant and can be picked up at the Parks and Recreation Office at 806 Holbek Dr. in the spring.
 Applications can also be emailed upon request (send request to the email address below).
 The application fee for Miss Antioch is $50.00 and the Jr. & Little Miss Antioch fee is $30.00 to enter.
-Follow the link below for more details on upcoming dates for this years pageant!
-For more details email firstname.lastname@example.org or call 847-395-2160.
+The link for the year's upcoming pageant will be available in mid-January.
+For more details email email@example.com or call 847-395-2160.

 Mother Daughter Bingo